Work-based immigration and residence permits

 After your have created your employers account on Enter Finland, you can:

-- Provide information about the terms of employment and about your company
+- provide supplementary information about your company and the terms of employment

 TIP: In case the new international employee is relocating to Finland together with their family members it is advisable to apply for residence permits and visit the Finnish mission at the same time so that the applications of the whole family will be processed simultaneously.